alonshrestha/blog.alonshrestha.com.np/_posts/2019-10-19-Working-with-Compession-and-Archive-In-Linux.md

 {% endhighlight %}

 The above command extract the content  of archive in the current directory.
-To specify your target directory where you want to extract the files.
-For that, use  `-C` option.
+To specify your target directory where you want to extract the the file use `-C` option.
 Syntax `tar -xvf Archive-file-name.tar -C /your-path`

 **Example:**